Official State of Iowa Website Here is how you know

 Trumpeter swans were first given nationwide protection in 1918 when the United States, Canada, and Mexico signed the International Migratory Bird Treaty.
 A nationwide swan count in the early 1930’s showed that only 69 existed in the continental United States with all those occurring in Red Rock Lakes National Wildlife Refuge in southwest Montana.

-We are trying to obtain as much out-side funding as possible and we are the fortunate recipients of $143,000 In memory of David A. and Robert Luglan Sampson, formerly of Webster City.
+This restoration was made possible through outside funding including a generous $143,000 in memory of David A. and Robert Luglan Sampson, formerly of Webster City.
 Numerous individuals, organizations, and corporations have contributed significant smaller dollar amounts.
 Considerable soft match in-kind contributions have also been made and are estimated at over $250,000.

 Peregrine Falcon Restoration